Elastic Certified Engineer

 - You must present a non-expired government-issued identification that includes a photo and signature before the exam can be started.
 The name on your government-issued identification must match the name under which you registered for the exam.

 - You may launch your exam up to 30 minutes before your scheduled start time.
-You may experience a short wait to check in to the exam as other candidates are being checked in.
 You MUST launch your exam no later than 15 minutes after your scheduled start time.
 Candidates who launch the exam more than 15 minutes after their scheduled start time will not be allowed to take the exam and will be marked as a no-show.

 - The exam environment will provide access to the Elastic documentation at https://www.elastic.co/guide/index.html.
 As part of your exam preparation, make sure you are familiar and comfortable with browsing and searching our documentation.